geographika/getting-started-with-mapserver/workshop/content/docs/setup.md

 ## Text editor

-Your text editor needs to be able to edit configuration files in **plain text**.
+Your text editor needs to be able to edit files in **plain text**.
 Below are some choices for text editors (there may be others):

 * Notepad or Notepad++ (Windows)